‘It’s In The Details’

 Duke’s Mixture Variation

 While most cards of these cards seen measure about 1 1/2″ x 2 3/4″, a slightly larger variation is known.
 The larger sized cards measure about 3″ and are about 1 3/4″ wide.
-Some of the cards have a light green border
+Some of the cards have a light green or a decorative red border.

 The larger cards are rare and, as a result, more valuable.
 As stated here, the standard cards were packed in Duke’s Cigarettes packages with the larger ones being distributed in Duke’s Mixture Brand.
 That is evident because the backs have the Duke’s Mixture Brand name printed at the bottom instead of the Duke’s Cigarettes name that exists on the others.